ecurtin2/blog/about.md

 ### About Evan

-I'm a second year PhD student in computational chemistry at the University of Illinois @ Urbana-Champaign.
+I'm a third year PhD candidate in computational chemistry at the University of Illinois @ Urbana-Champaign.
 I like to cook too!

 ### Contact me